 Do you embrace the art of multitasking?
-Have you found yourself bragging about being a multitasker?
-Many years ago companies found that skill proudly listed on my resume.
-As work environments are increasingly demanding it only seems to make sense that if we want to be efficient and productive, we should attempt to excel at multitasking.
+Perhaps you've even found yourself bragging about being a multitasker?
+Many years ago, companies found that skill proudly listed on my resume.
+As work environments are increasingly demanding, it only seems to make sense that if we want to be efficient and productive, we should attempt to excel at multitasking.
 Well the truth is… multitasking is one big lie!

-You may not believe me, but let me share with you a recent story – with full disclosure because I know better!
+You may not believe me just yet, but let me share with you a recent story with full disclosure.
 Last month my husband Joe called from Alaska where he was working temporarily.
 He told me he was getting some time off soon which could coincide with our son Erik’s spring break.
 Joe asked me to book a flight for us to visit him in Alaska so of course I was all over it!
 Minutes later, I had six tabs open comparing flights.
 I was on a mission!

-There are two different kinds of temptations to “multitask” that prevent you from working efficiently: Internal and External.
+There are two different kinds of temptations to “multitask” that prevent you from working efficiently: internal and external.
+Refrain from both.

 Don’t buy into the lie of “multitasking.”
-Mindlessly tap your toe or chew gum all you want while working diligently but if multiple tasks ever require your attention, even just a little bit of it, do yourself this favor: complete one then move on to the next.
-Otherwise, you might wind up standing in line at an airline counter for a trip you haven’t booked!
+Mindlessly tap your toe or chew gum all you want while working diligently but if multiple tasks ever require your attention, even just a little bit of it, do yourself this favor: complete one task then move on to the next.
+Otherwise, your dad might wind up waiting in line at an airline counter for a trip you didn't book.